Hi. I'm Alex.

 We made friends a priority (and by we, I mean myself + M. We met when we were 20).

-Made work friends.
-Celebrated big for everything from significant life milestones to good work reviews.
+• Celebrated everything - big milestones all the way to good work reviews.

-Traveled all over – sometimes with one friend, sometimes with another couple, sometimes in a group of 20+ friends.
+• Traveled with friends - sometimes with one friend, sometimes with another couple, sometimes in a group of 20+ friends.